-The Fund is an actively managed exchange-traded fund ("ETF") that seeks current income while providing indirect exposure to the share price (i.e., the price returns) of the common stock of Advanced Micro Devices, Inc. ("AMD"), subject to a limit on potential investment gains.
-The Fund will employ its investment strategy as it relates to AMD regardless of whether there are periods of adverse market, economic, or other conditions and will not take temporary defensive positions during such periods.
-As further described below, the Fund uses a synthetic covered call strategy to provide income and indirect exposure to the share price returns of AMD, subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
-That is, the Fund not only seeks to generate income from its options investments but also aims to derive gains when the value of AMD increases.
+The Fund is an actively managed exchange-traded fund ("ETF") that seeks current income while providing indirect exposure to the share price (i.e., the price returns) of the common stock of Berkshire Hathaway Inc. ("BRK.B" or the "Underlying Security"), subject to a limit on potential investment gains.
+The Fund will seek to employ its investment strategy as it relates to BRK.B regardless of whether there are periods of adverse market, economic, or other conditions and will not seek to take temporary defensive positions during such periods.
+As further described below, the Fund uses either a synthetic covered or a synthetic covered call spread strategy call strategy to provide income and indirect exposure to the share price returns of BRK.B, subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
+That is, the Fund not only seeks to generate income from its options investments but also aims to derive gains when the value of BRK.B increases.
 The Fund's options contracts provide:

-- indirect exposure to the share price returns of AMD, - current income from the option premiums, and - a limit on the Fund's participation in gains, if any, of the share price returns of AMD.
+- indirect exposure to the share price returns of BRK.B, - current income from the option premiums, and - a limit on the Fund's participation in gains, if any, of the share price returns of BRK.B.

-For more information, see sections "The Fund's Use of AMD Option Contracts" and "Synthetic Covered Call Strategy" below.
+For more information, see sections "The Fund's Use of Underlying Security Option Contracts," "Synthetic Covered Call Strategy" and "Synthetic Covered Call Strategy" below.